CHOREOGRAPHY

 Jenna's solo and collaborative work

 Jenna’s choreography aims to find a balance between dance and comedy.
 The main focus of thier work is to make serious topics into jokes and to take jokes seriously.
 Jenna blends familiar gestures with athletic movement to highlight the themes within their work.
-She hopes to continue to create solo work along with collaborative pieces.
+Jenna is also a co-director of Rose Woods Collaborative.
+RWDC is a performance art-focused dance theatre company based in New England.
+Their work approaches social commentary through pantomime-inspired comedy and absurdism.

 Slow Boat (2020)